stoneyrh/gSOAP/gsoap/doc/guide/index.md

 504  | Gateway Time-out
 505  | HTTP Version not supported

-HTTP status code 200 is not flagged as an error by the engine.
-Status codes 201 and 202 are informative and should not be considered errors by the application logic.
+HTTP status codes 200 to 299, 400 and 500 when received by a client are not flagged as an error, unless an HTTP message body is absent in the server's response to the client.
+Status codes 200, 201 and 202 are informative and should not be considered errors by the application logic.

 Server-side implementations of service operations should return `#SOAP_OK` when the operation was successful, which returns a "200 OK" HTTP header with the XML response message.
 Server-side implementations of service operations in gSOAP may directly return an HTTP status code when an HTTP-related error should be returned.
 For example, `return 404` returns "404 Not Found" to the client and the `::soap::error` variable is set to 404 at the client side.